LucHermitte/lh-tags/README.md

  * `lh#tags#set_indexer(indexer [,scope])`
     TODO

+ * `g:tags_options.explicit_cmdline'` -- default: 0;
+    Tells to not rely on implicit options when indexing files.
+For instance, many _fields_ are enabled or disabled by default with ctags; this options will procude command line 100% explicit about which fields should produced, or ignored.

  * `(bg):tags_options.flags` defaults to an empty string; It contains extra flags you could pass to `ctags` execution.
 You'll have to adjust these options to your needs.